kamialie/education/docker/README.md

 * stop \<name\> - stop machine
 * restart \<name\> - restart machine
 * upgrade \<name\> - upgrade machine to latest version of Docker(depends on underlying distribution on host); for example if uses Ubuntu, command is similar to sudo apt-get upgrade docker-engine
+* ssh \<machine_name\> \<command\>- login or run a command on a machine using SSH, if no command specified logs in like regular ssh
+    + [--native-ssh] - use Go ssh implementation instead of local one; docker by default tries to find local ssh and uses that it does find it

 ### Links